John-Blodgett/The-Quagga-Project/READme.md

 The Quagga Project

--A web-based assigment priority list application used with Canvas.
+-A web-based assignment priority list application used with Canvas.

 ---
 Developers: